miaonaise/Lynx_case/README.md

 Otherwise, I recommend running it in jupyter notebook.
 Remove the setting up Google Drive part, and install the packages that you need.

+Obs!
+Don't run the whole thing at once.
+It will guarantee fail somewhere because some cells are incomplete and unused.

 ## How to read the code
 There are three notebooks:
 - Spiff.ipynb: the main notebook divided into 10 sections